 Mashed Potato Pancakes

 - 2 cups mashed potatoes

 - 2 tablespoon fresh parsley chopped fine

 - 1 cup cheddar cheese shredded

-- 1/2 tsp salt or more depending on how salty your mashed potatos are.
+- ½ teaspoon salt or more depending on how salty your mashed potatos are.

-- 2-3 tbsp refined coconut oil for frying
+- 2-3 tablespoon refined coconut oil for frying

 - Wash and chop in small pieces the green onion and parsley.